Roots and Radishes

 Peach blueberry salad tossed in clear glass bowl with salad copper salad tossing spoons

-Serve with your favorite protein, some grains (I love farro and wheat berries with this salad), or a thick slice of sourdough and butter.
+Serve with your favorite protein, some grains (I love tossing farro and wheat berries into this salad), or a thick slice of sourdough and butter.
+Sometimes I even eat a large peach blueberry salad alongside a thick slice of avocado toast with everything bagel seasoning, and call it a lunch.
+Yum!!

 Hint: If you don't plan on serving right away, I recommend waiting to top with almonds, aged balsamic, and olive oil.
 This will keep your greens as fresh as possible (not soggy), and your almonds nice and crunchy.